 Booking court time

-- Participants are encouraged to book their Ladder matches on Friday evenings as three courts are given priority booking for Ladder matches from 7 to 9 p.m.
+- Participants are encouraged to book their Ladder matches for Friday evenings as three courts are given priority booking for Ladder matches from 7 to 9 p.m.
 Courts can be booked up to 1 week in advance in person or over the phone with the Court Managers.
 First come, first served.

 - When booking, please indicate to the Court Manager that it is for a Ladder match.